john-cuffe/MAMBA2/README.md

  - Configure variable_names.csv and block_names.csv are configured correctly
  - In a terminal, CD into the /programs directory
  - enter _python setup.py build_ext --inplace_
-   - This will cythonize the fuzzy methods.
+   - This will cythonize the fuzzy variables.
 You can skip this step if you want, but MAMBA will be much slower.
  - CD into the main MAMBA directory
  - Enter run_match.py
  _ Watch MAMBA go!

 ## Parsing Addresses
  <a id="#parsingaddresses"/>

 Much pre-processing for record linkage programs focuses on how best to parse addresses into useful strings.
 Although MAMBA makes minimal assumptions about data structure, it does offer the ability to use unparsed addresses to create variables to feed into the record linkage model, as well as blocks to structure the record linkage.
-This feature uses python's _usaddress_ module to identify component blocks of an address.
+This feature uses Python's _usaddress_ module to identify component blocks of an address.
 Imagine you have a column that contains an unparsed address (e.g 123 Main Street, Apartment 1, Anytown, AS, USA), the _usaddress_ library is able to identify the street number (123), the street name (Main), the street name type (Street), the occupancy type (Apartment) and the occupancy type number (1), as well as the city, state, and zip code.
 This presents a massive amount of data for MAMBA to use to match.
 As described above, to use this feature, ensure _parse_address_ is set to True in your .properties file, and enter in the corresponding address columns for both of your datasets.
 - In your mamba_variable_types file, enter in any variables you want and the type of match, using the _exact_ naming convention used in the _address_component_mapping.csv_ file (also available on the usaddress website) for both the variable_name and the columns with the corresponding name for your datasets (Columns B and C).
 Indicate any parsed variables with a 1 in the parsed_variable column.
 - In your _block_names.csv_ file, indicate any parsed blocks and their order you want to use using the _exact_ naming convention used in the _address_component_mapping.csv_ file (also available on the usaddress website) for both the block_name and the columns with the corresponding name for your datasets (Columns C and D).
 Indicate any parsed variables with a 1 in the parsed_block column.